NikaBabuna/ODE_Lab/docs/project_layers.md

 ## Purpose

-This document defines the abstraction layers of the ODE Lab project.
+This document defines the structural layers of the ODE Lab project and explains how they interact.

+It provides a clear top-down model from abstract doctrine to daily implementation.
-Its purpose is to clarify:
+Its purpose is to ensure clarity, prevent overlap between documents, and maintain a stable development structure.
-- Where decisions belong
-- How documents relate to one another
-- How abstraction flows into execution
-- What changes frequently and what must remain stable

-This structure prevents overlap, drift, and structural confusion.
+Each layer has a distinct responsibility.
+Each lower layer operates within the constraints of the layers above it.

 ---

+# System Overview

+ODE Lab is organized as a layered project system.

+From highest abstraction to lowest execution:

+Layer 1 — Doctrine (Operating Environment)
+Layer 2 — System Definition
+Layer 3 — Operational Strategy
+Layer 4 — Execution
+Layer 5 — Daily Implementation

+These layers form a closed and consistent structure.

+Higher layers define constraints.
+Lower layers define action.

+---

-# Layer 1 — Foundational Doctrine
+# Layer 1 — Doctrine (Operating Environment)

 ## Role

-Defines the identity and governing laws of the project.
+Defines the identity, rules, and long-term direction of the project.

-This layer establishes:
+This layer establishes the environment in which all work occurs.
-- Purpose
-- Scope
-- Quality standards
-- Architectural principles
-- Growth philosophy
-- Personal engineering discipline

-It defines the “physics” of the project.
+It functions as the governing framework of the system.

 ## Documents

-- Workflow Bible
+* Workflow Bible
-- Project Constitution
+* Project Constitution
-- Vision
+* Vision
-- Evolution Strategy
+* Evolution Strategy

+## Responsibilities

+Defines:

+* Why the project exists
+* What it is allowed to be
+* Quality standards
+* Architectural principles
+* Personal engineering discipline
+* Long-term direction
+* Phase-based evolution model

 ## Characteristics

+* Highest level of abstraction
-- Rarely modified
+* Rarely modified
-- High abstraction
+* Independent of implementation details
-- Governs all lower layers
+* Governs all lower layers
-- Independent of specific features

-## Answers

-- Why does this project exist?
-- What is it allowed to be?
-- What are its long-term intentions?
-- How does it grow?
-- How is work performed?
+## Purpose in the System

+This layer creates a stable operating environment.
+It ensures that all future decisions remain aligned and coherent.

 ---